Roe & Co Distillery: History

 The Thomas Street Distillery, run by the Roe Family, was once the largest in Britain and Ireland, with an output of two million gallons per annum at its peak.
 It was located opposite Guinness' St. James' Gate brewery.
 After the distillery closed in 1926, some of its buildings were purchased and incorporated into the Guinness Brewery.

 In January 2017, Diageo, producers of Guinness, announced that they would invest €25 million in establishing a new distillery in the old brewery power house building on Thomas Street, close to the site of the original Thomas Street Distillery.

-In June 2017, production at the new distillery started.
+In June 2019, production at the new distillery started.

-In March 2019, Roe & Co started it's U.S. launch in Massachusetts, Connecticut, Rhode Island, New Jersey, Maryland, and Washington, DC.
+In March 2019, Roe & Co started its U.S. launch in Massachusetts, Connecticut, Rhode Island, New Jersey, Maryland, and Washington, DC.

-Roe & Co Distillery was named Ireland's Visitor Attraction of the Year and Brand Innovator of the Year at the Icons of Whisky Awards 2025.
+Roe & Co Distillery was named Ireland's Visitor attraction of the year and Brand innovator of the year at the Icons of Whisky Awards 2025.